-- Alternatively just serve the filling spooned over baked potatoes or mashed potatoes and add a side of cheat-y Aunt Bessie dumplings and some simple steamed green vegetables.
+- Alternatively just serve the minced beef and onions pie filling spooned over baked potatoes or mashed potatoes and add a side of cheat-y Aunt Bessie dumplings and some simple steamed green vegetables.

 - Delicious with a spoonful of mashed potatoes and a side of peas or broccoli.

 - Perfect with chunky oven chips, extra gravy and a side of peas and corn.

 - I also really like this with a side of pickled red cabbage or beetroot.

 We’ve got the most perfect easy onion gravy recipe which is oh so perfect poured over your pie with mash or chunky chips.

 When you’re feeding a family easy ground beef recipes are a MUST!